How to use a credit card to build credit

 Monitor your transaction history

-Keep tabs on your credit report
+Keep tabs on your credit reports and credit scores

 Whether you’re building credit with your first card or looking to improve your scores, there are credit card options for you.
 Many credit card issuers, including Capital One, offer credit cards for people with less-than-perfect credit.
 Here are some options to consider: